Corey Robin: Career

 Robin has turned his attention to the case of Supreme Court Justice Clarence Thomas.
 Often dismissed by the left, Thomas has become one of the more influential figures on the Court.
 Robin's book, The Enigma of Clarence Thomas (2019), is the first to examine the black nationalist roots of Thomas's jurisprudence and the first book from the left to take seriously Thomas's jurisprudence of the right.
 It garnered pre-publication plaudits from Kirkus Reviews and The Atlantic.

 While Robin devotes much of his scholarly research to the right, he also writes extensively for newspapers and magazines about a wide variety of issues of concern on the left.
 In 2018, he wrote a widely noticed essay in the New York Times on the meaning of socialism today, which examines how Bernie Sanders and Alexandria Ocasio-Cortez are remaking a 19th-century tradition for the twenty-first century.
 He has written widely about the politics of labor and the workplace, and the recovery of freedom for the left.
 He also writes about intellectuals such as Hannah Arendt, Eric Hobsbawm, Cass Sunstein, and Ta-Nehisi Coates.

+Publishers Marketplace reported in March 2023 that Robin was writing a forthcoming work, King Capital, described as "a history of economics and its discontents," to be published by Random House.

-His articles have appeared in The New Yorker, Harper's Magazine, The New York Times, The London Review of Books, n+1, the American Political Science Review, Social Research, and Theory and Event.
-He is a contributing editor for Jacobin.
+His articles have appeared in The New Yorker, Harper's Magazine, The New York Times, The London Review of Books, n+1, the American Political Science Review, Social Research, Jacobin, Politico, and Theory and Event.